tayganr/purviewlab/modules/module00.md

     ![Resource Group](../images/module00/00.04-deploy-resources.png)

-Note: The Azure Purview account resource has been purposely **excluded** from the template so that participants have an opportunity to understand how to deploy an Azure Purview account via the Azure Portal.
+Note: The Microsoft Purview account resource has been purposely **excluded** from the template so that participants have an opportunity to understand how to deploy a Microsoft Purview account via the Azure Portal.

 ## :tada: Summary

-By successfully deploying the Azure Purview lab template, you have the Azure resources needed to follow along with the learning exercises.
+By successfully deploying the Microsoft Purview lab template, you have the Azure resources needed to follow along with the learning exercises.

 [Continue >](../modules/module01.md)